mpopv/ga-2-day-ux-design-bootcamp/README.md

 * No other option, limited ways
 * Paying in advance online is a hassle and requires forethought
 * Wait behind clueless tourists who can't use the paper slip readers, no quick option or fast lane

+#### Needs

+* An iPhone-based system where accounts can be maintained and managed
+* Robustness over ease of use: she's always on her phone and